Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Important differences between Sun-dried tomato and Biscuit
+Important differences between sun-dried tomato and biscuits

-• Sun-dried tomato's daily need coverage for Vitamin C is 113% more.
+• Sun-dried tomato's daily need coverage for vitamin C is 113% more.

-• Sun-dried tomato is lower in Sodium.
+• Sun-dried tomato is lower in sodium.

 The food varieties used in the comparison are Tomatoes, sun-dried, packed in oil, drained and Biscuits, plain or buttermilk, prepared from recipe.